Bridges of Compassion is a Christian ministry of mercy that works in and around the border city of Piedras Negras, Coahuila, México.

 What We Do and Why

-We work because we have been saved by God's grace and redeemed by the life, death, and resurrection of Jesus Christ.
+We work because we have been saved by God's grace and redeemed by the death and resurrection of Jesus Christ.
 We do what we do for the glory of God.
 We are simply His instruments...
-His hands, His feet...
-His servants.
+His hands, His feet, His servants.

 Ephesians 4:12 tells us that Christ will equip us “for works of service, so that the body of Christ may be built up.”
 The projects we adopt focus on edifying brothers & sisters of the local church, regardless of denomination.
 Whether we engage those whom we’ve known for a long time or those recommended to us, it’s vital that our work is connected to the local body of believers.

-We provide supplemental support to families and existing ministries which include basic human necessities, construction & renovation projects, discipleship, and educational programs.
+We provide supplemental support/resources to families and existing ministries which include the basic human necessities of food, clothing, housing & medical expenses, construction & renovation projects, discipleship, and educational programs.
 We purchase materials and supplies locally whenever possible, and employ local laborers for our building projects.
 This model helps other families and extends benefits into the local economy.

 We host guided day trips from San Antonio to Piedras Negras and can assist with the organization of short-term mission trips.